ElderINTERalliance/WikiRaces/README.md

 - make script to redact names
 - add css for `go to leaderboard` button on homepage
 - make database connection a property of a database object.
+- click to view user's submission info on leaderboard

 </details>